DKT15/readme-file-generator-challenge/README.md

 ## Getting Started

-To get started with website, follow these steps:
+To get started with the website, follow these steps:

 1. Clone this repository to your local machine.